 WHICH IS THE BEST SEASON TO GO ON EVEREST BASE CAMP TREKKING?

-Spring is the best time to do this trek as clear weather ensures better mountain views.
-However, the trek can also be done in autumn and even during the monsoon.
+Spring is the best time to do this trek, as clear weather ensures better mountain views.
+However, the trek can also be done in autumn and during the monsoon.

 HOW FIT DO I NEED TO BE?

-Any healthy individual can do this trek as it is only moderately difficult.
+Any healthy individual can do this trek as it is only moderately challenging.

 HOW LONG DO WE NEED TO WALK EVERY DAY?